-New: Set a Wallpaper in the Settings App
+The Easy Way: Set a Wallpaper in the Settings App

 Since we originally published this article, Microsoft added a better solution to Windows 10.
+Here it is:

 To change desktop backgrounds individually for each monitor, head to Settings > Personalization > Background.
-Under Choose Your Picture, right-click a background image and select “Set for monitor 1,” “Set for monitor 2,” or whichever other monitor you want to use it on.
+Under Choose Your Picture, right-click a background image and select “Set For Monitor 1,” “Set For Monitor 2,” or whichever other monitor you want to use it on.

 To add additional images to this list, click “Browse” and select a wallpaper you want to use.
 Windows will set it as your default on all desktops.
 Right-click the wallpaper icons and choose which monitor you want to use each on.